MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 ---
-title: Protect your Hyper-V VMs with Azure Site Recovery and Windows Admin Center
+title: Protect Azure Stack HCI VMs using Azure Site Recovery
-description: Use Windows Admin Center to protect Hyper-V VMs with Azure Site Recovery. ms.topic: article
+description: Use Windows Admin Center to protect your Azure Stack HCI VMs with Azure Site Recovery. ms.topic: article
 author: haley-rowland
 ms.author: harowl
-ms.date: 03/17/2020
+ms.date: 03/19/2020
 ms.localizationpriority: low
 ---

-# Protect your Hyper-V VMs with Azure Site Recovery and Windows Admin Center
+# Protect Azure Stack HCI VMs using Azure Site Recovery

->Applies To: Windows Admin Center
+>Applies To: Windows Server 2019

 Windows Admin Center streamlines the process of replicating virtual machines (VMs) on your Hyper-V servers or clusters, giving you the power to take advantage of Azure from your own datacenter.
 To automate setup, you connect the Windows Admin Center gateway to Azure.

-This article shows you how to configure replication settings and create a recovery plan in the Azure portal.
+This article shows you how to use Azure Site Recovery to configure replication settings and create a recovery plan in the Azure portal.
 Completing these tasks enables Windows Admin Center to start VM replication to protect your VMs.
+Azure Site Recovery also protects your physical servers and cluster nodes.

 To learn more, see [Connecting Windows Server to Azure hybrid services](/windows-server/manage/windows-admin-center/azure/).

 ## How Azure Site Recovery works with Windows Admin Center

-**Azure Site Recovery** is an Azure service that replicates workloads running on VMs so that your business-critical infrastructure is protected from a disaster.
+*Azure Site Recovery* is an Azure service that replicates workloads running on VMs so that your business-critical infrastructure is protected from a disaster.
 To learn more, see [About Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview).

-Azure Site Recovery consists of two components: **replication** and **failover**.
+Azure Site Recovery consists of two components: *replication* and *failover*.
 The replication portion protects your VMs from disaster by replicating the target VM's VHD to an Azure storage account.
 You can then fail over the VMs and run them in Azure in the event of a disaster.
 You can also do a test failover without impacting your primary VMs to test the recovery process in Azure.

 Completing setup for the replication component alone is sufficient to protect your VMs from a disaster.
 However, you can't start the VMs in Azure until you configure the failover portion of the process.